-The school is currently participating in a Pilot for Inclusive education.
-This is being led by the SENDCo who has done a full audit on the 4 aspects - 1) The environment, culture & ethos; 2) Leadership; 3) Personal Development, Wellbeing & welfare of children, young people & staff; 4) Quality of Education.
+The school has participated in a Pilot for Inclusive education.
+This was led by the SENDCo who carried out a full audit on the 4 aspects - 1) The environment, culture & ethos; 2) Leadership; 3) Personal Development, Wellbeing & welfare of children, young people & staff; 4) Quality of Education.